-In the case of texts written in languages that use alphabets other than the Latin alphabet (e.g. Cyrillic), the original alphabet should be maintained and a transcription of bibliographic data into the Latin alphabet should be provided in square brackets.
-The variant of the transcription applied should correspond to the language of the publication in the journal, i.e. English transcription in an English text, Polish transcription in a Polish text and German transcription in a German one.
+In the case of texts written in languages that use scripts other than the Latin (Roman) script, e.g. the Cyrillic script, the original script should be retained and a romanisation (conversion to the Latin script) of bibliographic data should be provided in square brackets.
+The variant of the romanisation applied should correspond to the language of the publication in the journal, i.e. English romanisation in an English text, Polish romanisation in a Polish text and German romanisation in a German one.

 The titles of unpublished texts known to and used by researchers should be provided in roman (regular) type.

 People mentioned in the main text for the first time should be presented with their full first and last names.
 When the same person is mentioned for the second and subsequent times in the main text or in footnotes, if not as a part of a bibliographic description of a cited publication, only their full last name should be provided.